Mark Ondayko: After 98 Rock and CBS

 Following a year off due to the non-compete clause in his CBS contract, Ondayko entertained career possibilities other than radio.
-He had his own insurance agency (Ondayko Insurance Strategies) for several years, but by 201,0, Mike was again back in the radio business.
-This time around, nd am an account executive for Times-Shamrock's classic rock outlet, WZBA (100.7 The Bay).
+He had his own insurance agency (Ondayko Insurance Strategies) for several years, but by 2010, Mike was again back in the radio business.
+This time around, as an account executive for Times-Shamrock's classic rock outlet, WZBA (100.7 The Bay).
 A year and a half later, longer known as Mark Ondayko, Mike Ondayko came back on on-the-air airwaves as WZBA's afternoon personality.

-By March of 2015, Mike Ondayko found himself working for Empire Broadcasting's Triple-A formatted 103.1 WRNR Annapolis-Baltimore.
+By March 2015, Mike Ondayko found himself working for Empire Broadcasting's Triple-A formatted 103.1 WRNR Annapolis-Baltimore.
 Over the next several years, Ondayko was 'RNR's Traffic and Continuity Director and Promotions Director, as well as hosting a weekly weekend show.
-In 201,7, Mike stepped down from his director position at WRNR, and in 2018, he was heard weeknights from 7:00 pm to midnight on the Empire property.
+In 2017, Mike stepped down from his director position at WRNR, and in 2018, he was heard weeknights from 7:00 pm to midnight on the Empire property.
 When "Carrie" left WRNR in 2020, Ondayko moved from hosting ‘RNR at Night to weekday midday host.
-His final position at WRNR started in July 2022 when Mike Ondayko began hosting the afternoon drive 3 pm- 7 pm) segment of WRNR's programming.
+His final position at WRNR started in July 2022 when Mike Ondayko began hosting the afternoon drive (3 pm- 7 pm) segment of WRNR's programming.

 On November 30th, 2022, it was announced that WRNR was being sold to religious broadcasters (Peter and John) with a format change to occur once the new ownership took over.
 Again, enter Rick Strauss.
 Upon learning of the sale, Strauss called Ondayko and offered him weekend and fill-in work back at WIYY 98 Rock.
 On December 1, 2022, “Mark” returned to the Hearst property.
 It had been almost 15 years to the day since he had left the Hearst Property.
 He is now heard every weekend and occasionally fills in on the station Ondayko called home from 1995 through 2006.